Living without salt

 Caffeine affects everyone differently, based on your size, health and weight plus the amount taken.
 Avoid caffeine-containing fluids and foods (such as coffee, tea and chocolate).
 Large amounts of caffeine may trigger migraine (migraine can be difficult diagnostically to separate from Meniere's disease).
 Chocolate can also a migraine trigger.

 Caffeine is used in a number of different products.
 The amount of caffeine in these products can vary dramatically, so it’s always best to check the label.

 A cup or two is one thing but 10 or more strong coffees a day could make your symptoms much worse.

-Small amounts of alcohol - half a pint of beer, a glass of red wine or a pub measure of spirits - may actually improve the peripheral circulation, but any more has the opposite effect.
+Small amounts of alcohol - a small beer, a glass of red wine or a pub measure of spirits - may actually improve the peripheral circulation, but any more has the opposite effect.

 Cutting back on alcohol consumption, or even stopping completely, might help your vertigo symptoms.

 Copyright - Anne Elias - All Rights Reserved.